Updated: December 12, 2024

 Get your budget straight

 Creating a clear budget that considers the various costs, from initial application fees to property taxes, is crucial.
 This will help no end in providing clarity on what you need to pay and when.
-Also, having a ballpoint figure of your budget will help you approach the property with much more confidence, whereby you will be able to more easily scout out and select properties that fall into your price range.
+Also, having a ballpoint figure of your budget will help you to scout out and select properties that fall into your price range more easily.

 Financing your property: Main options

-If you have capital, one-off payments on your property purchase price will be possible.
-However, financial service providers offer various mortgage options, including BBVA, Santander, Banco Best, Bankinter, and Banco CTT.
+If you have capital, one-off payments on your property purchase price will be possible and will save you thousands in interest.
+However, financial service providers offer various mortgage options for those who need it, including BBVA, Santander, Banco Best, Bankinter, and Banco CTT.

 Mortgages in Porto, Portugal

-In comparison, for non-residents in Portugal, the maximum loan-to-mortgage ratio is 60-70 percent of the property purchase price (or bank appraisal), but this can vary depending on the bank.
+In comparison, for non-residents in Portugal, the maximum loan-to-mortgage ratio is 60-70 percent of the property’s value, but this can vary depending on the bank.

 Types of mortgages

 Fixed-rate mortgages come with a premium but offer stability, protecting against rate changes.
-However, non-residents face a capped LTV ratio of 75 percent.
 Variable-rate mortgages, tied to the Euribor, provide fluctuating rates.
-Monthly payments fluctuate over time, and early repayments might incur a 0.5 percent charge on the repaid capital.
+Monthly payments fluctuate over time, and early repayments might incur a small percent charge on the repaid capital.

 buy-to-let-mortgage-calculator-Portugal